Natural Cell or Small Cell Beekeeping .

 With the increased cell size we wound up with a bee that is 1.5 times its natural size and also has a longer gestation period to as much as a day to a day and a half.
 This is where the problem comes in.
 The longer gestation periods help with the growth and reproduction of Varroa Destructor, that nasty little mite that can overtake your bee colonies.
 These nasty little bugs have been living with certain species of Honey Bees for as long as we have been keeping bees.
 So what has changed, you guessed it, the size of the bee.
 We were lucky that the mite wasn’t introduced to the continental United States since the European Honey Bee was brought here in the 1600’s.
 But, we no longer live in that bubble, a global economy brings us many opportunities, one of which is the importation of pests, contaminants and disease.
 Sounds horrible doesn’t it?
 Not really, we can revive the genetics in our bees to combat the parasites and disease.
 One of the first things to do is to get the bees back to their natural state.
 If you were to perform a cutout on a hive that has been left alone for a few years two things would become obvious very quickly.
 The first thing you’ll notice is that they didn’t hunt down a tree that already contained prefabricated plastic or wax foundation.
 Bees build comb with or without our help.

 The second thing would be that the bees are what we now consider “survivors”.
 No one has “helped” them along with chemical treatment, feeding or swarm management.
 Looking a bit closer at their natural condition, measure across ten cells and divide by ten.
 What you will find is that the cell size will be less than 5.4mm.
 Some you may find is as small as 4.5mm.
 These bees have returned to their natural state.
 Is this the cure all?
 Of course not but it will help them help themselves.
 They have returned to a natural cell size shortening their gestation period and no one is putting chemicals on the colony.
 The PH of the hive, good bacteria and microorganisms should be in balance.
 There may be a few mites, hive beetles or even a wax moth or two in the colony but they are well controlled.
-These bees have learned how to take care of themselves.
-If you would like to know more about raising Small Cell Bees or Natural Cell bees in the local Tappahannock, VA area, please contact us by phone or by email at Jeff@hivefivebees.com
+These bees have learned how to take care of themselves in our world of modern agriculture.
+If you would like to know more about raising Small Cell Bees or Natural Cell bees in the local Tappahannock, VA area, please contact us by phone or by email at Jeff@hivefivebees.com We also have specific beekeeping supplies for small cell bees.

 Yep, Here's the tags....
 Small Cell Bees in Tappahannock Natural Cell Bees in Tappahannock, Small Cell Bees in Richmond, Small Cell Bees in Kilmarnock, Small cell nucleus hive in Kilmarnock